 Your 14 Day Guide to a Gold Coast Beach Holiday

-It is hardly surprising that the Gold Coast is one of the most popular beach holiday destinations in the whole of Australia.
+The Gold Coast is one of the most popular beach holiday destinations, not just in Queensland but the whole of Australia too.

 Boasting over 70km of coastline it is a mecca for lovers of sun, sand and surf.
 Drawing more than 10 million visitors every year from all over the world.